AI for Dentists

 📋 12:00 PM — Insurance & Admin

-During lunch, OpenClaw has been working in the background: it sent 3 insurance verification requests for tomorrow's new patients, followed up on 2 pending pre-authorizations, and drafted a response to a Google review that came in this morning.
+During lunch, Claude Code has been working in the background: it sent 3 insurance verification requests for tomorrow's new patients, followed up on 2 pending pre-authorizations, and drafted a response to a Google review that came in this morning.
 Everything is queued for your quick approval.

 🌙 5:30 PM — End of Day

-The key insight: OpenClaw doesn't replace your front desk — it handles the repetitive messaging so your team can focus on the patients actually standing in front of them.
+The key insight: Claude Code doesn't replace your front desk — it handles the repetitive messaging so your team can focus on the patients actually standing in front of them.

 Time & Cost Savings for Dentists